-- the debtor may apply to the court for the adoption of protective measures (i.e., a moratorium) if appropriate to enable a successful outcome of the negotiations.
+- The debtor may apply to the court for the adoption of protective measures (i.e., a moratorium) if appropriate to enable a successful outcome of the negotiations.
 The moratorium is effective from the date on which the request is published on the Companies' Register and must be later confirmed by the court.
-Its effects may last between 30 and 120 days, but may be further extended, reduced, revised or even revoked by the Court depending on how the composition process unfolds; - pending the composition, the debtor remains entirely in control of its business and assets, but is required to manage them so as to avoid any harm to the economic/financial sustainability of the business.
+Its effects may last between 30 and 120 days, but may be further extended, reduced, revised or even revoked by the Court depending on how the composition process unfolds; and - Pending the composition, the debtor remains entirely in control of its business and assets, but is required to manage them so as to avoid any harm to the economic/financial sustainability of the business.
 However, the debtor may seek court authorization to borrow super-priority interim financings or dispose of its business free and clear of existing debts.
-This authorization ensures that, among other things, the relevant court for protective measures or for an authorization related to interim financing or other actions exceeding the ordinary course.
+This authorization ensures that, among other things, the relevant transaction cannot be reversed even if the debtor is subsequently placed into judicial liquidation (or extraordinary administration) or applies for any other restructuring tool envisaged under the Code.